Answered By: Amanda Starkel Last Updated: Jan 12, 2016 Views: 125

 - If you need help in person, try visiting Information Commons.

 Information Commons students can help you with in-depth research, search strategies, citation help, and more!
-Stop by the main desk at Irwin Library or the CAT offices in the basement of Jordan.
+Stop by the main desk at Irwin Library or the CAT offices on the third floor.